Certificate in Language Teaching to Adults: specialisation in teaching ESOL or international languages

 - 6.5 overall with 7 in speaking and writing (for those wishing to teach English).

-- 6.0 overall with 6 in writing (for those wishing to each an international language).
+- 6.0 overall with 6 in writing (for those wishing to teach an international language).

 Applicants lacking any of the above may be advised to continue with further professional development by taking other AUT University languages programmes concurrently.